How does a pediatric practice order tests, enter diagnoses, code, and bill for visits related to the COVID-19 pandemic?

 Order and Code for COVID-19 Lab Tests

-During the visit, you may decide to order a COVID-19 test.
-When you create an order for a COVID-19 test, your practice will typically collect the specimen and relay the test to a lab vendor for processing.
+During an encounter, you may decide to order a COVID-19 test.
+When you order a COVID-19 test, your practice might collect the specimen and relay the test to a lab vendor for processing.
+Increasingly, pediatric practices are also completing tests in-house.

 Labcorp and Quest have provided the following vendor-specific identifiers, which PCC added to all practice systems: